Russia's shiny new Bolshoi grappling with gripes

-MOSCOW When Moscow's Bolshoi Theatre threw open its doors after a six-year renovation, a gilded handle broke off in a reporter's hand during the first dress rehearsal for the opening opera.
+MOSCOW When Moscow's Bolshoi Theater threw open its doors after a six-year renovation, a gilded handle broke off in a reporter's hand during the first dress rehearsal for the opening opera.

 It was a palpable sign that after a $700-million restoration Moscow's theatrical jewel is struggling to live up to a centuries-old reputation as a bastion of Russian culture.

-In the three months since its reopening, performers have criticised the renovation, audiences booed its operatic premiere and complained about ticket prices, two Bolshoi ballet stars decamped to a rival theatre and other dancers suffered injuries.
+In the three months since its reopening, performers have criticized the renovation, audiences booed its operatic premiere and complained about ticket prices, two Bolshoi ballet stars decamped to a rival theater and other dancers suffered injuries.

 The renovation returned real gold leaf and alabaster to the 18th century theatre's grandiose interior.
 Engineers boasted every piece of decor was made out of special materials designed to bounce back sound to improve the acoustics.